Sandi Toksvig: Personal life

 Toksvig and Stewart separated in 1997.
 Later, Toksvig lived on a houseboat in Wandsworth with psychotherapist Debbie (now Debbie Toksvig), whom she joined in a civil partnership in 2007.
 They renewed their vows on 29 March 2014, the day same-sex marriage was introduced in England and Wales, and in December 2014, their civil partnership was converted into a marriage.

 Toksvig became a British citizen in 2013.
-She describes her "posh" accent as being the result of a deliberate attempt to copy the voice of Celia Johnson in Brief Encounter, after being ostracised at boarding school for having an American accent.
+She describes her "posh" accent as being the result of a deliberate attempt to copy the voice of Celia Johnson in the 1945 film Brief Encounter, after being ostracised at boarding school for having an American accent.

 In her late fifties, Toksvig lost a significant amount of weight on medical advice and credits this with giving her the confidence to go back to television.

 In late 2022, Toksvig was hospitalised in Australia with bronchial pneumonia, and was forced to cancel her upcoming New Zealand tour dates.
 On 6 December 2022, she announced that she had left hospital, but was still not well enough to travel.
 On 15 December 2022, it was reported that she had returned to the UK.